 The young woman saw that the men threw back into the sea a couple of huge sea stars that floated for a moment then disappeared in all haste from human hands.
 It was too late for a beautiful yellow and blue triangular fish, gill covers and fins damaged, its mouth gaping.
 They tossed it on one side, together with plastic bottles, beer cans and ripped shopping bags.

-‘This catch is really for jacks,’ Alemanda approached the young woman holding a bucket. ’You were very good.
+‘This catch is really for jacks.’
+Alemanda approached the young woman holding a bucket. ’You were very good.
 As strong as any man.
 How many children do you have at home?’

 ‘Three.’